 For Professionals and Community

 NAMI In Our Own Voice presentations change attitudes, assumptions and stereotypes by describing the reality of living with mental illness.
-People with mental health conditions share their powerful personal stories in this free, 90-minute presentation.
+People with mental health conditions share their powerful personal stories in this free, 40 or 60 minute presentation.

 NAMI Smarts for Advocacy is a hands-on advocacy training program that helps people living with mental illness, friends and family transform their passion and lived experience into skillful grassroots advocacy.